Sc0pes/Source-Code-Bachelor-Thesis---Benjamin-Kley/README.md

-Hello and welcome to my Bachelor Thesis source code!
+# Focusing on the Universe – Comparing Deconvolution Algorithms in Astronomy

+Welcome to the source code for my bachelor thesis *"Focusing on the Universe - Comparing Deconvolution Algorithms in Astronomy"* (Eberhard Karls University of Tübingen).
+This repository contains implementations, experiments, and supporting code to explore and compare different astronomical deconvolution algorithms.
+To be clear, I do not claim the code is perfect, or completely functional as published for that matter.
+This code is primarily intended for
+**exploration, reproducibility, and understanding the results of my thesis**.

 All of the functions should be called from main, the most important functions will be create_data_set(), which takes multiple tuples of the form (BooleanForEffect, EffectStrength).
 This and all the other functions become pretty self explanatory.
-To be clear, I do not claim the code is perfect, or completely functional as published for that matter.
-However, this code is meant for exploration and to retrace as well as understand the results of my thesis better.

 Important notes:
 - The source code for the MATLAB code of Perrone et al. is available at: https://www.cvg.unibe.ch/media/project/perrone/tvdb/.
 However,